-This article describes the Microsoft Windows Touch Test Lab (WTTL) for vendors and manufacturers of touch digitizers.
+This article describes the Windows Touch device certification processes and the Microsoft Windows Touch Test Lab (WTTL) service for vendors and manufacturers of touch digitizers.
 It contains guidelines about how to use Microsoft testing facilities to certify the touch quality of a device to meet Windows Hardware Certification Program (formerly known as the Windows Logo Program) requirements.

 This information applies for computers that run on Windows® 8 and Windows 8.1.